racenis/tram-sdk/README.md

 - AudioComponents can play more than 128 sounds at the same time
 - Split animation into animation and StreamableAnimation
 	- Animations that need to be streamed in and later removed have their own keyframe pools

-### Important questions that need answering
-- Can you change the sun color/direction and ambient color?
-- Can you change the color that is used to clear the screen?
-- Can you define your own fonts?
-- Can you define your own GUI skins?